valkey-io/valkey-py/docs/advanced_features.rst

 Default pipelines
 ~~~~~~~~~~~~~~~~~

-Pipelines are a subclass of the base Redis class that provide support
+Pipelines are a subclass of the base Valkey class that provide support
 for buffering multiple commands to the server in a single request.
 They
 can be used to dramatically increase the performance of groups of
 commands by reducing the number of back-and-forth TCP packets between